 Encourage your volunteers to catch up on in-service training through online options!
 You might consider offering a virtual "book club" forum for your volunteers to come together with you and discuss a specific in-service training.

 Contact the Kentucky CASA Network

-It is unclear whether the KCN office building will remain open, so it will be best to contact KCN staff via email or cell phone.
+KCN staff will occasionally be at the office but are primarily working from home, so it will be best to contact KCN staff via email or cell phone.
 Directors have been provided KCN staff cell phone numbers.
 See below for how to contact each person.

 - Andrea Bruns, State Director: firstname.lastname@example.org

 - Melissa Paris, Director of Training: firstname.lastname@example.org

 - Mary Lewis, Regional Program Capacity Specialist (Eastern KY): email@example.com

 - Kelsey Washburn, Regional Program Capacity Specialist (Western KY): firstname.lastname@example.org